 Discovery Procedure

-The NA of AN should send Discovery Request Message to the Core networks.
-The Message may be broadcasted to a list of Core networks stored in the NA or unicast to an address, such as a DNS server.
+The NA of AN should send Discovery Request Message to the service provider’s networks through the access router.
+The Message may be broadcasted to a list of service providers’ networks stored in the NA or unicast to an address, such as a DNS server.
 The message should include the following information:

 NA Identity;

-Discovery type, which provides the information that how the NA get the Core networks address, such as manual configuration, DNS server, etc.
+Discovery type, which provides the information that how the NA get the service providers’ networks address, such as manual configuration, DNS server, etc.

 NA attributes, such as release version, etc.

-When the Core network receives the Discovery Request, it should send a Discovery Response Message to the NA.
+When the service provider’s network receives the Discovery Request through the access router, it should send a Discovery Response Message to the NA through the access router.
 The message should include the following information:

-Core network Identity;
+Service provider’s network Identity;

-Core network attributes, such as release version, etc.
+Service provider’s network attributes, such as release version, etc.

-Core network address list.
+Service provider’s network address list.
 The list includes multiple ports addresses of the network and the load of each port, which helps NA to choose a proper port for the following communication.

 Join Procedure

-According to the Discovery Response Messages from different Core networks, the NA of AN can choose one or multiple Core networks to initiate the Join procedure.
+According to the Discovery Response Messages from different service provider networks through the access router, the NA of AN can choose one or multiple service providers’ networks to initiate the Join procedure.

 The Join Request Message should include the following information: